bassbeaver/gkernel-docs/docs/v1/2_configuration.md

 This block describes web routes provided by application.
 A route is a map from a URL path to the program logic, designed to process requests to that URL (we call that logic - Controller).

-Routing block has next sub-blocs:
+Routing block has next sub-blocks:
 * routes - list of available routes
 * event_listeners - request-level event listeners common for all routes